 In Exhibit 4, we have an illustration of backcasting of the first hypothetical payout structure we described for Miami Beach, where a 15% reduction in RevPAR would trigger a payout.
+(Note that some of the elements of this exhibit have been adjusted by GFOA, but the results are roughly similar to the analysis actually conducted by the City of Miami Beach.)
 Exhibit 4 shows both the year-over-year changes in RevPAR and a 12-month moving average (i.e., the average RevPAR for the preceding 12 months).
 The policy the city was considering was based on annual RevPAR.
 We can see that the payout line was not crossed once by the annual moving average line, during the period shown on the graph.
 It was only crossed twice by the monthly line.
 Assuming the policy had been in place for all seven years, this would have resulted in no payouts compared to about \$7.5 million in total premiums paid.
 One important thing Miami Beach learned from this analysis is that RevPAR (and, hence, the city's tourism revenue) tends to bounce back relatively quickly from the downturns.
-It is human tendency to vividly remember high-point and low-point experiences and for those to color how we judge a situation.
-Therefore, it would be natural for people in the Miami Beach city government to vividly recall the drop (e.g., the month where RevPAR went below the red line) but have a vaguer recollection of the return to normal.
-This means people might overestimate how frequently revenue declines happen and how long they last.
-The analysis helped Miami Beach get a clearer sense of the historical behavior of its revenue.
-Ultimately, Miami Beach decided that the parametric insurance product did not represent a sufficient value and decided to build up a larger reserve to protect against tourism tax volatility.
-It did, however, investigate a separate parametric policy for hurricane damage and did purchase that policy.

-Exhibit 4.
-Backcasting Analysis for Miami Beach
+Exhibit 4: Backcasting Analysis for Miami Beach

-^{} Note that some of the elements of this exhibit have been adjusted by GFOA, but the results are roughly similar to the analysis actually conducted by the City of Miami Beach.
+\ Note that some of the elements of this exhibit have been adjusted by GFOA, but the results are roughly similar to the analysis actually conducted by the City of Miami Beach.